Cliff House, Thiruvananthapuram: The Compound

-The 4.2 acre campus known as Cliff House Compound, houses the main structure known as Cliff House apart from 4 other ministerial residence.
-The other 4 ministerial residences; Ushus, Ashoka, Nest, Pournami shares common facilities of the compound.
+The 4.2-acre campus known as Cliff House Compound, houses the main structure known as Cliff House apart from 4 other ministerial residence.
+The other 4 ministerial residences; Ushus, Ashoka, Nest, Pournami share common facilities of the compound.

 The House

 The two storied Cliff House is built in traditional Kerala architecture with slight influences of colonial English styles.
 The house has a built up space of 15,000 sqft with 7 bedrooms apart from other quarters for official ministerial staff.
 Like any other Indian Official residences, no office facility is located inside the house as the house is meant for purely private use of Chief Minister and his family.
 However a conference room is there inside Cliff House, mainly meant for informal meetings, though no cabinet meetings have ever been conducted here.

 The house has 4 large verandas, with East Veranda being the largest.
 East Room is the main formal room where guests are welcomed, though, there are 2 other private formal rooms.
 A private office, library room, conference room and private staff offices are located in east side.
 A private living room and dining room are located in west side along other rooms.
 Most of the bedrooms are located in second floor.